manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 ssl_ca
 ~~~~~~

-Path to the SSL Certificate Authority (CA) file.
+Path to the SSL Certificate Authority (CA) certificate file (aka root certificate).
 Optional, default is empty.
+When not empty the certificate in ``ssl_cert`` should be signed by this root certificate.

 Daemon uses the CA file to verify the signature on the certificate.
-The file must be a PEM format.
+The file must be in PEM format.

 .. code-block:: ini

-    ssl_ca = keys/company_cert.pem
+    ssl_ca = keys/ca-cert.pem

 .. _ssl_cert:

 ssl_cert
 ~~~~~~~~

-Path to the SSL certificate.
+Path to the server's SSL certificate.
 Optional, default is empty.

-Daemon uses the certificate as self-signed public key encrypting HTTP traffic over SSL.
-The file must be a PEM format.
+Daemon uses this certificate as self-signed public key encrypting HTTP traffic over SSL.
+The file must be in PEM format.

 .. code-block:: ini

-    ssl_cert = keys/shard1_cert.pem
+    ssl_cert = keys/server-cert.pem

 .. _ssl_key: